commontoolsinc/labs/rfcs/2024-05-13-minimal-ui-components.md

 ## Overview

-Context: defining a minimal set of components for LLM-generated UI.
+Context: define a UI component model and a minimal set of UI components for LLM-generated UI.

 ## Goals

-- A minimal set of components to start
+- A minimal set of primitives to start
 - Expressive, allows for somewhat open-ended use-cases
 - Works well with LLM generation
 - Allows for user input, especially text input, buttons.